ramandv/obsidian-snippets-manager/README.md

 - **Fuzzy Search:** Quickly search through snippets using a fuzzy search interface.
 - **Clipboard Copying:** Copy selected snippets to your clipboard.
 - **Direct Insertion:** Paste snippets directly at the cursor position in the active markdown note.
-- **Configurable Snippet File:** Choose which markdown file to use for storing and managing snippets.
+- **Configurable Snippet Location:** Choose a markdown file or folder to store your snippets.
 - **Mobile Support:** The plugin is fully compatible with Obsidian's mobile app.
 You can easily create a shortcut to the Snippet Search using the Advanced URI plugin, making it even more convenient to search and copy snippets on the go.

 ## Links